rockerBOO/awesome-neovim/README.md

 - [blackCauldron7/surround.nvim](https://github.com/blackCauldron7/surround.nvim) - A surround text object plugin for neovim written in lua.
 - [monaqa/dial.nvim](https://github.com/monaqa/dial.nvim) - Extended increment/decrement.
 - [p00f/nvim-ts-rainbow](https://github.com/p00f/nvim-ts-rainbow) - Rainbow :rainbow: parentheses for neovim using tree-sitter :rainbow:.
-- [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 - [AckslD/nvim-revJ.lua](https://github.com/AckslD/nvim-revJ.lua) - Neovim Lua plugin for doing the opposite of join-line (J) for arguments.
 - [edluffy/specs.nvim](https://github.com/edluffy/specs.nvim) - A fast and lightweight Neovim lua plugin to keep an eye on where your cursor has jumped.
 - [JoosepAlviste/nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) - A Neovim plugin for setting the `commentstring` option based on the cursor location in the file.
 The location is checked via treesitter queries.